 It is not known to be present in the UK.
-Affected trees decline so markedly that it is unlikely that the disease could be overlooked, so it is unlikely that if it had reached here it would have remained undetected.
+Affected trees decline so markedly that it is unlikely that the disease would have remained undetected if it had reached here.
 See ‘Official action’ below for details of a survey conducted in 2014.

 C. platani can infect most species of plane trees.
 Among them is London plane (Platanus x acerifolia, also known as Platanus x hispanica), which is widely grown in British towns and cities.

-London plane is a hybrid, and its parent species, P. orientalis and P. occidentalis, can also be infected.
+London plane is a naturally occurring hybrid, and its parent species, eastern or Oriental plane (P. orientalis) and western or American plane (P. occidentalis), can also be infected.

 This pathogen poses a significant risk to plane trees in the UK because plane is widely used as an urban amenity species in parks and public gardens, and alongside streets and roads.
 It is valued for its shade, amenity value and toleration of air pollution and water shortages.
 Their habit of shedding bark allows them to cast off particulate pollutants, while their large, stiff leaves make them excellent shade trees.
 Once infected, trees die within three to seven years.

 It can be spread easily through the movement of infected cuttings.
 It produces resilient, long-lived spores which spread the disease, and these can persist in soil and on un-sterilised pruning and cutting tools.